4.9 from 20 users

 Dr (TCM) Attilio D'Alberto places a smokeless moxa stick approximately 1cm above the mother's little toe, where the most dynamic point to activate the uterus is located.
 A smokeless charcoal preparation of mugwort is used, making it suitable for use both at the clinic and at home.

-4. What to expect
+5. What to expect at your appointment

 Acupuncture theory suggests that moxa has a warming effect that promotes activity and movement within the body.
 Combined with the natural rising properties of heat, this encourages the baby to move and rotate into the correct head-down position towards the opening of the pelvis.